juanmvsa/llama3-3-70b-finetuning/README.md

 │   └── special_tokens_map.json          # Special tokens mapping
 └── 📚 Documentation
     └── README.md                         # Project overview and usage guide

+Note: Some files (training data, inference scripts, and documentation) are in .gitignore and not included in the repository.
+You'll need to create your own training data and implement inference scripts as needed.
 ```

 ## 🤖 Features